reidjs/chat/LOG.md

+September 12, 2023
+- Changed project name from `mob` to `chat`
+- IDEA: Consider having `chat` transpile to CoffeeScript (a subset of JavaScript).
+Chat -> CoffeeScript -> JavaScript

 September 11, 2023
 - Created TODO.md File with basic roadmap for scanning, parsing, and transpilation to JavaScript
 - Tested out Lex and Flex scanners